 West End Coop and the Young Stroke Program at Roger C. Peace Hospital received the Program Award during the YoungStroke 2015 Inaugural International Conference in July.
 This honor recognizes programs that are distinguished by innovative and creative alternatives to conventional rehabilitative therapies that use real-life skills and applications.
 This was the first award given by YoungStroke, Inc., an organization that advocates on behalf of young adult stroke survivors and their caregivers.

-The following GHS campuses, facilities and practices were voted “Best” in their respective communities’ Readers’ Choice contests sponsored by local newspapers:
+The following Prisma Health campuses, facilities and practices were voted “Best” in their respective communities’ Readers’ Choice contests sponsored by local newspapers:

 Greenville News Best of the Upstate